tauseefr7/RAG_using_LangChain/README.md

 python query_data.py "What does the Descartes say about scientific research?"
 ```

-Example Output for when querying the data with "What does the Descartes say about scientific research?":
+Example output for when querying the data with the query "What does the Descartes say about scientific research?":

 Database initialised.